Onzai

 03 / 05

 These pieces are about structure.
-Bare branches, dark twigs, a single arc of dried manzanita.
-The forms are honest, the silhouettes precise.
-Nothing pretends to be alive.
+Bare branches, dark twigs, a single arc of manzanita.
+The forms are honest, the silhouettes precise, the lines kept exactly as found.

 • Chthon